aeagle/react-spaces/README.md

 ## Resizable spaces

 Resizable spaces allow the space to be resized by dragging with the mouse.
 The size specified is the initial width/height of the space.
-There are resizable variations of the spaces above calledLeftResizable, RightResizable, TopResizable, and BottomResizable.
+There are resizable variations of the spaces above called **LeftResizable**, **RightResizable**, **TopResizable**, and **BottomResizable**.

 ### Left and right resizable spaces